cypress-io/github-action/README.md

 ### Headed

-Run the browser in headed mode - as of Cypress v8.0 the `cypress run` executes tests in `headless` mode by default
+Run the browser in headed or headless mode - as of Cypress v8.0 the `cypress run` command executes tests in `headless` mode by default

 ```yml
 name: Chrome headed